Our Findings

 Legacy PFAS in Blood

-We also looked for other PFAS chemicals that are widely found in people; these chemicals are often referred to as ‘legacy PFAS.’
-We found that the levels of the legacy PFAS (PFOA, PFOS, PFHxS, PFNA) were much higher in people in Wilmington than the US population.
+We also looked for other PFAS chemicals that are widely found in people.
+These chemicals are often referred to as “Legacy PFAS.”
+In our search this includes: PFOA, PFOS, PFHxS, and PFNA.
+We found that the levels of the legacy PFAS were much higher in people in Wilmington than the US population.

-The levels of these chemicals did not change in six months.
+The levels of these chemicals did not change in six months, indicating that they are not as short lived, lasting a lot longer than other chemicals we’ve found.

 Human Health